pointybeard/symphony-extended/README.md

 ```

 Dependencies are checked prior to commencing installation.
 If your extension has a custom `install()` method, be sure to include a call to `parent::install();`.

+### AbstractSectionDatasource

+Extend your custom Data Sources with `pointybeard\Symphony\Extended\AbstractSectionDatasource` instead of `\SectionDatasource`.

+This extended class gives you the ability to define your `$dsParamFILTERS` array with field element names instead of ID values making your data source more portable (i.e. if the field ID changes, your data source doesn't need to be updated).

+**Note: By extending AbstractSectionDatasource, your data source can no longer be edited via the Symphony Data Source editor.**

 ## Support